 This is where you need a social media content scheduler!

-For Instance, SocialPilot lets you create and schedule your Instagram post days, weeks, and even months ahead of time.
+For instance, SocialPilot lets you create and schedule your Instagram post for days, weeks, and even months ahead of time.

-So this automatic scheduling and posting tool will help you publish on different time slots without any hassle.
-All you have to do is select multiple time slots for every day of a month in its content planner and your created posts will be published on Instagram with the help of reminders.
+So this automatic posting tool will help you publish at different time slots without any hassle.
+All you have to do is select multiple time slots for every day of the month in its content planner, and your created posts will be published on Instagram.